masakhane-io/masakhane-mt/README.md

 There are many ways to contribute to **MASAKHANE**.

-1. Contribute a trained model and related code for your language
+1. **TRAIN A MODEL** - Contribute a trained model and related code for your language
-2. Contribute analysis of data/models for any African languages.
+2. **ANALYSIS** - Contribute analysis of data/models for any African languages.
 You do not need any technical experience for this!
 If you're a linguist, we can pair you up with a machine translation practitioner and you can help contribute analysis
+3. **DATA** - Help build or find datasets for your language
-3. Contribute to documentation or the base "notebook" that will improve the experience of others
+4. **DOCUMENTATION** - Help document our discussions, progress.
+This is VERY much needed.
+Or contribute to documentation of the base "notebook" that will improve the experience of others
-4. Provide advice or help tune models for their languages and datasets
+5. **MENTORSHIP** - Provide advice or help tune models for their languages and datasets, or help people get started
-5. Help administrate!
-Working with so many researchers can be quite a challenge!
+6. **ADMIN** - Working with so many researchers can be quite a challenge!
+Help out with administrative tasks
-6. Help with infrastructure and compute!
+7. **COMPUTE** - Help with infrastructure and compute!
 Do you have spare compute to donate?
 Let us know!
 We're always looking for more!
-7. Help document our discussions, progress.
-This is VERY much needed
-8. Join our weekly meetings, provide advice or ideas
+8. **BRAINSTORM** Join our weekly meetings, provide advice or ideas
-9. Provide expertise

 Want more details?
 Check out our [current initiatives](https://github.com/masakhane-io/masakhane/blob/master/initiatives.md)